As the lights of Hong Kong dance on the surface of Victoria Harbour, a vast metropolis lives and breathes around you.

-Journey by rail from Hong Kong to the mainland Chinese city of Shenzhen with a local guide.
-You’ll have the opportunity to shop ‘til you drop at Lo Wu Commercial Shopping Mall and other retail centres.
+And finally, for the ultimate retail experience, journey by rail from Hong Kong to the mainland Chinese city of Shenzhen with a local guide on a full day shopping tour.
+You’ll have the opportunity to shop ‘til you drop at Lo Wu Commercial Shopping Mall and other key centres.

 For more information, please visit www.discoverhongkong.com.

 Do you have any tips to add to our Hong Kong travel guide?
 We would love to hear from you.
 Please leave a comment below.